penguinswin3/ReignOfFireMSE/README.md

 Heroes are legendary, or at least the great ones are.
 In addition to being party members, Legendary creatures love supporting each other, either providing buffs, or recieving them better than others.
 A party of legendary creatures is a force to be recokened with.

+Mechanical themes include: Legend conditional payoffs, generally good creatures, legends that make achieving the party easier.

 #### Sagas

 Where heroic deeds are done, the tales of their triumphs are sure to follow.
 Heroes of old, while no longer around, are still remembered through the stories they made, for better or for worse.
 A party following the steps of the great heroes who came before them can learn from the victories and failures.

+Mechanical themes include: Buffs to parties, Preliminary checks along the way, sagas that "recurit" party members, such as tutors or flip into a hero.

 ### Cult of the Dragon